-The Fly To Maximum Altitude Curve determines the relationship between the distance to travel and the maximum flight altitude.
-The X axis represents the distance between the start and end location, and the Y axis represents the maximum altitude.
+The Maximum Height by Distance Curve determines the relationship between the distance to travel and the maximum flight height.
+The X axis represents the distance between the start and end location, and the Y axis represents the maximum height.
 Distances in this graph are in meters.
 Feel free to adjust the maximum X and Y axes to suit your needs.

 This curve ensures that the pawn will fly at a reasonable height for the distance that it is traveling.
 It might look odd if the pawn flew out to space in order to move ten kilometers.

 The default curve is linear.
 The maximum X value is 12000000 units/12000 kilometers.
 The maximum Y value is 2000000 units/2000 kilometers.

 1Right-click in the Content Browser and create a new Curve asset (Miscellaneous -> Curve).
 A Pick Curve Class window will appear.
 Choose CurveFloat, then press the Select button to create the asset.